Improving your physical health for retirement

 - Start slowly with easy stretching and move frequently.

-Endurance, flexibility, strength and balance
+Endurance, flexibility, strength, and balance

-The best exercise routines will incorporate elements of endurance, flexibility, strength and balance.
+The best exercise routines will incorporate elements of endurance, flexibility, strength, and balance.

 - Flexibility refers to the ability to move joints through their entire range of motion.
 To help with flexibility, reach, bend and stretch whether you are standing, sitting or lying down.
 It’s important to feel those muscle stretch even if slightly.
 Twice a day try to touch your toes or as close as you can.

-- Strength and balance builds muscle mass, which can help prevent injury and aid in rehabilitation and recovery.
+- Strength and balance build muscle mass, which can help prevent injury and aid in rehabilitation and recovery.
 Try lifting objects and doing resistance activities.
 It can be a simple as lifting a can of something from your pantry a few times before opening them.
 You can even try to do it while standing on one foot to develop balance.

 Take it easy

 As we age, the role of exercise becomes even more important.
 Exercising regularly can make the process of aging well easier to achieve.

 You need to start slowly and build up and listen to your body.
 Start by simply building physical activity into your daily routine.
 For example, walk wherever and whenever you can.
 Take it to the next step by doing whatever you are doing now and increasing the amount of time you are doing it for.

 In short, physical activity helps prolong good health and independence.
 Independent living depends on being able to do the things you want to do when you want to do them.
 To stay independent you need to be able to reach, bend, lift, carry and move around more easily.
 Staying physically active will help you to keep moving and stay strong.
 Remember starting to get physical activity benefits all ages even well past your 90’s.